-The Respirology Research and Award Day will take place will take place June 9, 2023 at the Faculty Club (on UofT campus) from 9am to 5pm.
+The Respirology Academic and Award Day will take place will take place June 10, 2026 at the Li Ka Shing Knowledge Institute (2nd floor) – St. Michael’s Hospital from 9am to 4pm.

 Best,

-The Respirology Research Forum is an excellent opportunity for faculty, fellows, residents and students to highlight their research.
+The Annual Academic and Award of the Division of Respirology is an excellent opportunity for faculty, fellows, residents and students to highlight their research.
 Basic science, knowledge translation and clinical research submissions from students and investigators in Adult and Paediatric Respirology, Sleep Research, Thoracic Surgery, Anaesthesia, Critical Care Medicine, and Biomedical Engineering are all welcome!

 Abstracts submitted to other conferences can be used and submitted to the Respirology Research Forum.

-You will be notified whether your abstract has been accepted for an oral or poster presentation in early October 2022.
+You will be notified whether your abstract has been accepted for an oral or poster presentation in May 25, 2026.

 Abstracts not selected as oral presentations will be presented as posters.